fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 Learning Reflection 1 is due today.
 See the [learning reflection guide](learning-reflections) and the first 10 minutes of the [weekly reflection tips video](https://youtu.be/l2izXCxn2xo). (the remainder of the video is a preview of week 2.)
 "%}

+{% include alert.html class='warning' title='New Book starts Monday' text="
+We start reading  _Tastes like Chicken_ on Monday, though you are encouraged to read ahead this weekend.
+Even before you start reading, please consult the [book reflection guide](book-reflections).
+"%}